izhangzhihao/intellij-rainbow-brackets/README.md

 ```

 This plugin will automatically override color scheme property "KOTLIN_FUNCTION_LITERAL_BRACES_AND_ARROW" cause our rainbow color is being covered by kotlin plugin built-in functionality.
-You still could set `<option name="rainbowifyKotlinFunctionLiteralBracesAndArrow" value="false" />` in config file to disable just like [Config brackets colors](#config-brackets-colors).
+You still could set `<option name="rainbowifyKotlinFunctionLiteralBracesAndArrow" value="false" />` in config file to disable.

 ## Disable rainbow brackets for specific languages